 - You had positive results from a prenatal screening test.
 If the results of a screening test — such as the first trimester screen or prenatal cell-free DNA screening — are positive or worrisome, you might opt for amniocentesis to confirm or rule out a diagnosis.

 - You had a chromosomal condition or a neural tube defect in a previous pregnancy.
-If a previous pregnancy was affected by conditions such as Down syndrome or a neural tube defect — a serious condition affecting the brain or spinal cord — your health care provider might suggest amniocentesis to confirm or rule out these disorders.
+If a previous pregnancy was affected by conditions such as Down syndrome or a neural tube defect — a serious condition affecting a baby's brain or spinal cord — your health care provider might suggest amniocentesis to confirm or rule out these disorders.

 - You're 35 or older.
 Babies born to women 35 and older have a higher risk of chromosomal conditions, such as Down syndrome.
 Your health care provider might suggest amniocentesis to rule out these conditions.